facebook/CacheLib/website/docs/Cache_Library_User_Guides/Item_and_Handle.md

 A `WriteHandle` is similar to a `std::shared_ptr<Item>`.
 Cachelib APIs like `allocate()`, `findToWrite()`and `insertOrReplace()` return a `WriteHandle`.

-`ItemHandle` is the old name of a `WriteHandle`, which will be deprecated in the future.
+`ItemHandle` is the old name of a `ItemHandle`, which will be deprecated in the future.

 Because an item may be accessed concurrently, to ensure that the underlying memory backing the item is valid, use its `ReadHandle` to access it for read-only purpose and use `WriteHandle` to access it for read & write purpose.
 This guarantees that during the lifetime of the `ReadHandle` / `WriteHandle`, its item will never be evicted or reclaimed by any other thread.